Vatsalbirla317/Vatsalbirla317/README.md

 </div>

 > **🎓 B.Tech CCE @ Manipal University Jaipur (2022–2026)**
-> **💼 AI/ML & Data Analytics Intern @ Adani Green | Ex-Adani Power, Celebal**
+> **💼 SDE Intern (AI/ML & Backend) @ DigiFortex | Ex-Adani Green, Celebal, Adani Power**
-> **🔬 Passionate about leveraging data to solve real-world problems**
+> **🔬 Building production-grade AI pipelines at the intersection of technology, strategy & execution**

-I'm a **Data Analyst** and **Python Developer** with hands-on experience in AI-based solutions, machine learning, and data visualization.
-Currently interning at **Adani Green** and previously worked at **Adani Power** and **Celebal Technologies**.
+I'm a **Data Scientist** and **AI Software Engineer** who architects AI-driven product systems that transform fragmented, real-world data into structured, decision-ready intelligence for enterprise use cases.
+Currently at **DigiFortex** and previously worked at **Adani Green Energy**, **Celebal Technologies**, and **Adani Power**.

 ### 🎯 What I Bring to the Table
-- **📊 Data-Driven Decision Making**: Built solutions that improved efficiency by 40% and boosted engagement by 20%
-- **🤖 AI/ML Expertise**: Developed CNN-based classifiers with 97% accuracy and LSTM models for time series prediction
+- **🤖 LLM & RAG Systems**: Built AI-enabled compliance pipelines with intelligent document extraction, classification, and LLM-powered reasoning layers
+- **☁️ Cloud-Scale Engineering**: Hands-on with AWS, GCP, and Azure — worked with large-scale datasets and production pipelines on GCP
+- **📊 Data-Driven Impact**: Time-series forecasting models with 15% accuracy improvement and ML automation reducing manual effort by 40%
+- **🏗️ Product Thinking**: Competitor benchmarking, market gap analysis, and translating business requirements into scalable system design
-- **📈 Business Impact**: Created dashboards that reduced debugging latency by 70% and enabled faster crisis response
+- **📈 Proven Results**: Dashboards reducing debugging latency by 70% and engagement boosts of 18–20%
-- **🛠️ Full-Stack Development**: From data pipelines to web applications using modern tech stack

 ---